sstahurski/SearchWKWebView/readme.md

 func searchPrevious()

 ```
-The WKWebView extention methods are pretty self explanitory but the handleSearchResultCount is a bit tricky.
+Pretty straight forward except the handleSearchResultCount is a bit tricky.
-Because Swift, when calling javascript in code does this on a seperate thread, you will have to create a completion handler closure.
+Because in Swift, when calling javascript in code it is done on a seperate thread, you will have to create a completion handler closure to get notified on when this call is completed...

-The code has a great example of how to do this in the view controller.
+The code here has a great example of how to do this in the view controller.

 ```swift